tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ### 6. Dockerfile user and permission

 By default, Docker containers run as root.
 That root user is the same root user of the host machine, with UID 0.
 This could be leveraged by hackers to do malicious attack on host machine.
 Given the default user is root, we could delete this instructions: *USER root*.
-[Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) suggest use non-root user for services that doens't need privilege.
+[Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) suggest using a non-root user for services that don't need privilege.
 When creating user and group, consider an explicit UID/GID.
-We could take some inpsirations from the base image (node-16:apline) we used here: [docker-node/Dockerfile at cd7015f45666d2cd6e81f507ee362ca7ada1bfee · nodejs/docker-node (github.com)](https://github.com/nodejs/docker-node/blob/cd7015f45666d2cd6e81f507ee362ca7ada1bfee/18/alpine3.17/Dockerfile)
+We can take some inspiration from the base image (node-16:apline) we used here: [docker-node/Dockerfile at cd7015f45666d2cd6e81f507ee362ca7ada1bfee · nodejs/docker-node (github.com)](https://github.com/nodejs/docker-node/blob/cd7015f45666d2cd6e81f507ee362ca7ada1bfee/18/alpine3.17/Dockerfile)

 > FROM alpine:3.17